-During my 25+ years in long-term healthcare, I've had the privilege of getting to know hundreds of older adults, as well as their families and friends.
+During my 26+ years in long-term healthcare, I've had the privilege of getting to know hundreds of older adults, as well as their families and friends.
 For most of them, making the decision to move to a care center is a difficult one.
 Not only are they letting go of familiar surroundings and routines, but they're also having to navigate the unfamiliar world of long-term healthcare.
-And on top of that, the COVID-19 pandemic has added extra things to learn as care centers have implemented a variety of protocols to protect the health and safety of their residents.
-Thankfully, life has slowly been returning to normal for communities in Minnesota and across the country.

 Here at the Lyngblomsten Care Center, we understand where you are on your journey and are committed to helping you make an informed decision for your healthcare needs.
 To assist you, our Admissions Team has put together this Care Center Inquiry Packet.
-In it, you'll find information about Lyngblomsten, our protocols for new admissions, our daily rates, room layouts, and more.
+In it, you'll find information about Lyngblomsten, our daily rates, room layouts, and more.